Centre Dufferin District High School: History

 High school in shelburne has a rich history of over one hundred years.
-Year book articles can give a glimpse into the culture at Shelburne High School the dawn of 20th century."The old home, surrounded by a fertile country, the soil well tilled by an intelligent and industrious population, and blessed with magnificent crops for years, is the thriving rural business center that you would expect it to be.
+Yearbook articles can give a glimpse into the culture at Shelburne High School of the 20th century."The old home, surrounded by a fertile country, the soil well tilled by an intelligent and industrious population, and blessed with magnificent crops for years, is the thriving rural business center that you would expect it to be.
 Our modern methods of living and the complex social fabric of recent years has brought with it a sort of unsettledness of abode, and the personnel of our leading citizens and business men in many ways is subject to more frequent change than obtained in years gone by, but many of the old faces still remain."The original Shelburne Highschool, the 'old school on the hill' was built in 1900, a few blocks south of Centre Dufferin's current location.
 In 1943, 50 of the school's 122 students moved to work on farms to contribute to the war effort.
 The school's motto read 'in hoc signo vincimus.'
 In 1994, the original school was torn down after sustaining fire damage.

 In Centre Dufferin's early years it served grades 8 through 13, major renovations took place in 1975, which added a gymnasium and technology classrooms.

 Extra Curriculars and Athletics

-Athletic teams, known as the Royals, include badminton, basketball, cross country running, curling, field hockey, football, rugby, golf, ice hockey, soccer, track and field, volleyball, and nordic skiing.
+Athletic teams, known as the Royals, include badminton, basketball, cross country running, curling, field hockey, football, rugby, golf, ice hockey, soccer, track and field, volleyball, and Nordic skiing.
 Centre Dufferin plays in the Central Western Ontario Secondary Schools Association (CWOSSA) in Districts 4 & 10.

 Student groups include Athletic Council, Black Chapter, Breakfast Club, Gender Sexuality Alliance, Jack Chapter, Student Council, and Yearbook Committee, which strive to achieve their own respective goals within the school community and regularly plan and host events within it.